sejr/libstructures/README.md

 ## Motivation

+> **At this point in time, this library is not production ready.** GitHub Issues and Pull Requests are not just welcome, but encouraged.
+Thanks for your interest!

-**libstructures** is a modern library that implements common data structures.
+**libstructures** is a modern library that provides a suite of common data structures.
 Our goal is to help developers build safer systems in C by making the library easy to learn and difficult to misuse.
-At this point in time, however, this library is not production ready.

-You are welcome to submit Issues and Pull Requests to help improve the quality of this library.
+### Primary Goals

+- **`libstructures` should be portable.** While our target use-case is with low-level systems that require thread-safety, it should be easy to integrate this library with any C project.
+Every data structure exists within a single C header file.
+To incorporate these data structures into your project, just copy and paste the header files you need.

+- **`libstructures` should be approachable.** As great as this library could be, its safety guarantees are useless if it is used incorrectly.
+We try to reduce the chance of this happening by explicitly defining APIs for all valid operations.
+At some point we will investigate ways to introduce compile-time errors when this library is used incorrectly.

 ---